ME in Engineering

-The Master of Engineering degree is offered so that students can select courses in areas of their choice or with several focus areas: Biological Engineering, Electrical Engineering, Chemical Engineering, Computer Engineering, Industrial and Manufacturing Systems Engineering, or Mechanical and Aerospace Engineering.
+The Master of Engineering degree is offered so that students can select courses in areas of their choice or with one of several focus areas listed in the Degree Requirements.

 Note: A focus area is not listed on the MU transcript.
 Hence the transcript and the diploma for any student completing an ME degree will only indicate Master of Engineering, with no designation of any specific department.